-In the current filing, NCCI has increased the split point to \$18,000, which is an increase of \$500 compared to the prior filing.
-We believe NCCI's implementation of smaller incremental changes to the split point is reasonable, and the proposed split point of \$18,000 is also reasonable.
+In the current filing, NCCI proposes to increase the split point to \$18,500, which is an increase of \$500 compared to the prior filing.
+We believe NCCI's implementation of smaller incremental changes to the split point is reasonable, and the proposed split point of \$18,500 is also reasonable.